Christmas trees: an elusive bit of happiness for Canadians

 "We're all stuck inside," said John Grogan, a 67-year-old retired electrician, standing in a long line of families waiting to board a wagon and be towed out into the Christmas tree fields.
 "Everybody needs something to cheer them up.
 This is the way to do it."

 "That's a refreshing change," he said.
 "We can sit back and enjoy it."
-Catherine Porter.
+NYTIMES

 BT is now on Telegram!